Ariera226/Ariera226/README.md

 - 👯 I’m looking to collaborate on ...
 Possibly anything as long as I get good at it at some point.
 - 🤔 I’m looking for help with ...
 Pretty much anything other than Python, I'm still not used to other programming languages.
 - 💬 Ask me about ...
 My life, or my interests.
 Maybe we'll become friends some day.
-- 📫 How to reach me: My socials as it's listed in my profile.
+- 📫 How to reach me: My socials as it's listed on my profile.
 - 😄 Pronouns: He/him